eaton-lab/eaton-lab.github.io/_posts/articles/2018-08-22-Eaton-lab-HPC-setup.md

 ssh -N -L 9999:node210:9999 deren@habanero.rcs.columbia.edu
 ```

-Now open a browser and enter the address `localhost:9999`
+Now open a browser on your local computer (e.g., laptop) and enter the address `localhost:9999`

 ### Waiting on the queue